Skip to main content

 Introduction

 So far in this chapter, you have learned about protein structure and its determination in the laboratory.
 After decades of work in modeling protein structure and properties, the life science community has built massive databases organizing this information.
-While sequencing DNA and discovering protein sequences has become relatively cheap, the actual characterization of protein structure and function is still time and cost-intensive.
-Instead, researchers look to model and predict protein properties from their amino acid sequence alone to speed up the work necessary in the lab.
+While sequencing DNA and discovering protein sequences has become relatively inexpensive, the actual characterization of protein structure and function remains time- and cost-intensive.
+Instead, researchers aim to model and predict protein properties from amino acid sequences alone to speed up lab work.
 The most recent and effective tool in this quest is the protein language model (pLM), which models proteins as a biological language of amino acids.
 At their core, pLMs are transformers with a protein vocabulary.

 The transformer, an attention-based neural network, emerged as a game-changer for the scientific community with the iconic 2017 paper “Attention Is All You Need.”
-The crux of this work is the revolutionary idea that by strategically organizing simple neural networks, performance can be enhanced beyond merely scaling up a singular neural network.
-A neural network is a type of AI/machine learning process, often described as deep learning, which is patterned after the brain with nodes (neurons) that are interconnected by lines (axon/dendritic connections) as in the brain.
+The crux of this work is the revolutionary idea that, by strategically organizing simple neural networks, performance can be enhanced beyond mere scaling-up of a single neural network.
+A neural network is a type of AI/machine learning process, often described as deep learning, that is patterned after the brain, with nodes (neurons) interconnected by lines (axons and dendrites).

-Especially adept at processing sequential data like time series or sentences, transformers have become the bedrock of modern natural language processing (NLP).
-This technology is grounded in understanding the semantic and contextual intricacies of their trained vocabulary.
+Transformers have become the bedrock of modern natural language processing (NLP) and are especially adept at processing sequential data like time series or sentences.
+This technology is grounded in understanding the semantic and contextual intricacies of the vocabulary it has been trained on.

 The Essence of Protein Language Models